General Medicine Research

 Research in General Medicine

 The General Medicine Division supports a diverse research section led by Dr. Edward R. Marcantonio, Section Chief for Research, and Dr. Kenneth J. Mukamal, Associate Section Chief for Research.
 Our research mission is to conduct interdisciplinary patient-centered research focused on preventing and treating health conditions to maximize patients' quality of life and functional independence.
-We conduct this research within a collegial environment featuring mentorship and training.
+We conduct this research within a collegial environment featuring award-winning mentorship and training.

 The Section for Research consists of 18 core research faculty, 14 clinician-investigators, two epidemiologists, and two biostatisticians — and several adjunct research faculty.
 The Division's current external total grant funding approximates $20 million annually.